 About Amstelkring Museum

-Our Lord in the Attic Chapel seats 150 people and served as the local Catholic parish for over 200 years.
-Today Amstelkring Museum provides guided tours of this attic and of the rest of the house, with exhibits of many Christian artifacts, paintings and silver.
+Our Lord in the Attic Chapel seats 150 people and has served the local Catholic parish for over 200 years.
+Today Amstelkring Museum provides guided tours of this attic and of the rest of the house, with exhibits of many Christian artefacts, paintings and silver.

 In 1578, Amsterdam changed allegiances from the Roman Catholic King Philip II of Spain to William I of Orange in what is known as the Alteratie.
 This rebellion not only led to the Eighty Years’ War, but Catholic Mass was outlawed in the city by Protestant authorities.
 However, Amsterdam enjoyed some degree of religious tolerance, as clandestine Catholic churches were silently accepted within private homes.

 In 1661, a wealthy Catholic merchant, Jan Hartman, bought a grand canal house along with the 2 behind it.
 His son had been studying for the priesthood when Catholicism was banned in Amsterdam, and so Hartman built a beautiful chapel within his new property.
 The secret church took over the entire top floor of the 3 houses, and was known as ‘the Hart’, likely after the owner’s name and the stag statue outside.

 The home and chapel underwent renovations in 1739 when the property was bought by a priest, Ludovicus Reiniers.
 He rebuilt the facade and introduced a new stairway.
 Reiniers also removed the stag, and so the church became ‘Our Lord in the Attic’.
 In 1887, a large church near the train station was dedicated as the new local parish church, but a group of Catholics purchased the attic chapel to preserve it for posterity.
 It was opened to the public in April 1888.